enfieldcat/ESP32_miniThrottle/README.md

 ESP32 based JMRI miniThrottle
 =============================
 Development for model train throttle controller.
-It uses either JRMI or DCC++ protocols to conect to a control station.
+It uses either JMRI or DCC++ protocols to conect to a control station.
 The default is configurable.

 Status: